hashicorp/serf/website/source/docs/agent/telemetry.html.markdown

 Once Serf receives the signal, it will dump the current telemetry information to the stderr of the agent.

-In general, the telemetry information is used for debugging or otherwise getting a better view into what Serf is doing.
+In general, the telemetry information is useful for debugging or otherwise getting a better view into what Serf is doing.

 Below is an example output: